Beth Battaglino, RN, CEO, Women's Health Expert

 Julie Leff Buchanan

 Julie Leff Buchanan has been a member of the HealthyWomen staff for over ten years.
 As web producer, she brings her Web design, coding and imaging skills to manage the technical aspects of HealthyWomen.org.
 Prior to joining HealthyWomen, she worked in the Web department at the Foundation Center and HarperCollins Publishers.
 She received her bachelor's degree in information systems management, with a specialization in Web design, from The College of New Jersey.

 Jayne Jang Belz

-Jayne Jang Belz brings years of experience in healthy living content editing, writing and producing to her role.
+Jayne Jang Belz brings years of technical, public health and digital experience to her role.
 Prior to joining HealthyWomen, she managed the digital content and strategy at the American Council on Exercise and Earth Fare, Inc., a healthy supermarket chain in the Southeast.
 In both these roles, she wrote, edited videos, and produced content to the website.
 Before that, she worked in international public health nutrition at Save the Children USA headquarters.
 Jayne is passionate about communicating relevant, accurate health news and information to women online so they can improve their health.
 Jayne earned a bachelor's degree in Biology from Georgetown University.
 She lives with her husband, daughter and son in the Washington, D.C. metropolitan area.

 As the Administrative Assistant for HealthyWomen, Kerri Agnello is the first person to greet HealthyWomen constituents who call our office.
 With a positive attitude and a wealth of knowledge about HealthyWomen resources, Kerri makes sure our constituents find information to answer their health care questions.
 Her main tasks include scheduling meetings, making travel arrangements and organizing daily calendars as well as the helping the entire HealthyWomen team on various research, marketing and web-based projects.
 Before heading to HealthyWomen, the Rutgers University graduate worked in industrial marketing and market research.
 She currently resides in NJ with her husband and two children.